goxr3plus/JavaFX-Web-Browser/README.md

 # JAVAFX-WEB-Browser
 You always dreamed how to make a WebBrowser in JavaFX?
-Well then you are in the right place .
-It took me 2 days to make it and it is here for you ready to test and improve it .
+Well then you are in the right place.

+>Java 10 Web Browser release ===> [On the way](https://github.com/goxr3plus/JavaFX-Web-Browser/releases) ( I can't get it work with JitPack i don't know why ..... )

 ![browser](https://user-images.githubusercontent.com/20374208/49159861-1d466d00-f32e-11e8-8718-d6b2b3d41b42.jpg)